-AMS will not accept applications packages by fax, email or postal mail.
+AMS will not accept application packages by fax, email or postal mail.
 Applications received by Grants.gov after the established due date for the program will be considered late and will not be considered for funding by AMS.
-See AMS' AMS.
-See AMS' AMS.
+See AMS' Late and/or Nonresponsive Applications Policy.